|

 By

-evaluating the phrases children are being told daily, parents and care
+evaluating the phrases children are being told daily, parents and

-relationships with children.
+healthy relationships with children.
 Avoiding the pitfalls in communicating

 with children is the primary focus of this exciting session.